-1. Establish and/or maintain aquatic habitat through restoration, creation, enhancement, and/or preservation at wetland mitigation bank sites owned or managed by the District and approved by the MBRT.

-- 2. Maintain each wetland mitigation bank site in accordance with established maintenance criteria until requirements for closure of the site are met or it is determined that long-term maintenance is unnecessary. - 3.
-Perform all necessary monitoring and prepare an annual report in order to demonstrate compliance with success criteria established in the Banking Instrument. - 4.
+- Establish and/or maintain aquatic habitat through restoration, creation, enhancement, and/or preservation at wetland and stream mitigation bank sites owned or managed by the District and approved by the MB IRT. - 2.
+Maintain each wetland and stream mitigation bank site in accordance with established maintenance criteria until requirements for closure of the site are met or it is determined that long-term maintenance is unnecessary. - Perform all necessary monitoring and prepare an annual report in order to demonstrate compliance with success criteria established in the Site Development PlanBanking Instrument. - 4.
 Maintain an accounting procedure that documents the activity of all mitigation bank accounts. - 5.
 Obtain all appropriate environmental documentation, permits, or other authorizations needed to establish and maintain the bank. - 6.
-Establish a total price for each wetland mitigation bank site equal to one hundred and fifty percent (150%) of the estimated cost required to acquire, develop, maintain, and monitor each wetland site.
+Establish a total price for each wetland and stream mitigation bank site as approved by the Board. equal to one hundred and fifty percent (150%) of the estimated cost required to acquire, develop, maintain, and monitor each wetland site.